yusangeng/io-validate/README.md

 }

 function foobar(a) {
-	// a should be a string
+	// a should be a string(based on lodash) check(a, 'a').isString();
-	check(a, 'a').isString();

 	// a should be a string or number